-- MySQL 5+
+- MySQL 5.5.3+ (5.0.0+ if upgrading an existing installation)

-- PHP 5.6+ with the following extensions:
+- PHP 7.1+ with the following extensions:

 - GD (for graphics processing)

 - PDO (for database connection)

 - JSON (for AJAX responses, etc.)

-- XML (for reading plugin manifest files, etc.) - Multibyte String support (for i18n) - Proper configuration and ability to send email through an MTA - Web server with support for URL rewriting
+- XML (for reading plugin manifest files, etc.)

+- Multibyte String support (for i18n)

+- Proper configuration and ability to send email through an MTA

+- Web server with support for URL rewriting